M81-Development/Osmund/README.md

 And today, is the time to end.

-I Started Develop MeilanNote2, in July 12, 2016.
+I Started to Develop MeilanNote2, in July 12, 2016.

 In the turning of a hand to today, February 25, 2017, has 228 days gone.